saltukalakus/idiomatic-rust-snippets/src/patterns/structural/proxy.md

-### Proxy Design Pattern
+### Proxy Pattern

-The Proxy pattern provides a surrogate or placeholder for another object to control access to it.
-This can be useful for various purposes such as lazy initialization, access control, logging, etc.
+The proxy pattern provides a surrogate or placeholder for another object, controlling access to it.
+The proxy has the same interface as the real object.

+**Benefits**:
+- Controls access to the real object
+- Can add functionality (logging, caching, lazy loading)
+- Real object can be remote, expensive to create, or needs protection
+- Transparent to clients - same interface as real object

 ```rust
 {{#include proxy/src/main.rs}}
 ```

-1. **Subject Trait**: Defines the common interface for `RealSubject` and `Proxy`.
+**Key Points**:
+- The example defines `Subject` trait with `request()` method
-2. **RealSubject Struct**: Implements the `Subject` trait and contains the actual business logic.
+- `RealSubject` implements the actual business logic
-3. **Proxy Struct**: Contains a reference to `RealSubject` and implements the `Subject` trait to control access to `RealSubject`.
+- `Proxy` wraps `RealSubject` and implements same `Subject` trait
-4. **Proxy::new() Method**: Creates a new instance of the `Proxy` with an instance of `RealSubject`.
+- In `Proxy::request()`, proxy adds logging before/after calling `real_subject.request()`
+- Client code works with `Subject` trait - can use proxy or real subject interchangeably

+**When to Use**:
+- Lazy initialization of expensive objects
+- Access control or authentication
+- Logging, caching, or monitoring object usage
+- Remote objects (network proxies), smart references